Sunday, 17 May 2015

 Hi Dangerous Snorkeling Club, really appreciate this post.
 I was so dissapointed in the Tribord for my swimming.
 Just can not get enough air when I do laps.
 I have been trying to find a full faced swim mask with snorkel for swimming, but just can not find.
 Any Suggestions? alan_champagne@yahoo.com.

-The Dangerous Snorkelling Club said...
+The Dangerous Snorkelling Club Team said...

 Hi Alan,